All right guys, and we're back on a podcast, Pressure and Fit with Whiteboard Rick.

 You know what I mean?

-Like, bro, you don't realize a whopper in prison is like the best meal in the world, bro.
+Like, bro, you don't realize a Whopper in prison is like, it's like the best deal in the world, bro.

 It's a big deal.